 Section 2 - Active Directory and DNS

-- Domain admin username: the username of an account with Domain Admins membership.
+Domain admin username: the username of an account with Domain Admin, Enterprise Admin and depending on failures the Schema Admin memberships.
 These account credentials are not stored by itopia, and are only used for the initial configuration of the domain.

 Section 3 - RDS Configuration